amitay96/around-express/README.md

 # Around the U.S. Back End

-## Directories

-`/data` — JSON files to temporarily emulate database integration.

-`/routes` — routing files.

-### Overview
+## Overview

-This project is going to be the back-end part of the "Around the US" project.
+This project is the back-end part of the "Around the US" project.
+Containing several databases for users and cards, with implemantation of server requests(PUT, POST, GET, DELETE, PATCH).

 ### Project features

 - Node.js
 - Express.js
-- Server requests
+- MongoDB
-- lint
+- Inputs validation
 - Routing

 ## Running the Project